goposky/layer7-cicd/README.md

 ```
 alias gmu="docker exec -it gateway_gmu-slave_1 gmu"
 ```
+Note that the local directory `gmu/mnt` will be now mounted within the gmu-slave container in the location `~/mnt`.
+We can use this local directory to supply the gmu argument properties file, import bundle, and to store the output of gmu commands.
+An example `dev-argFile.properties` file is supplied in the directory to use with the `gateway-dev` gateway.\
+\
 Loading a policy to the gateway:
 ```
-gmu migrateIn -z /usr/local/gmu/mnt/argFile.properties --bundle <path-of-bundle-xml-to-import> --results /usr/local/gmu/mnt/results.xml --destFolder /ziggo
+gmu migrateIn -z mnt/<gmu-argument-properties-filename> --bundle mnt/<import-bundle-xml-filename> --results mnt/<results-xml-filename> --destFolder /ziggo
-# Note that we supply the properties file via a local directory that is mounted into the container.
-The mounted volume is described in the docker-compose.yml.
-The same mounted volume is used to save the results file.
 ```
 Browsing the gateway:
 ```
-gmu browse -z /usr/local/gmu/mnt/argFile.properties -r -showIds
+gmu browse -z mnt/<gmu-argument-properties-filename> -r -showIds
 ```
 The output should list all the deployed services, policies and folders.